Regular procedure

 Personal interview

 After registration is completed, a date for an interview is set.
-The law requires that asylum seekers whose applications were admitted to the regular procedure be interviewed at least once regarding the facts and circumstances of their applications.[15]
+The law requires that asylum seekers whose applications were admitted to the regular procedure be interviewed at least once regarding the facts and circumstances of their applications.[14]
 The law requires that the applicant be notified in due time of the date of any subsequent interviews.
-Decisions cannot be considered in accordance with the law if the interview is omitted, unless it concerns a medically established case of insanity or other mental disorder.[16]
+If the interview is omitted, decisions cannot be considered in accordance with the law, unless it concerns a medically established case of insanity or other mental disorder.[15]
 In practice, all asylum seekers are interviewed at least once to determine their eligibility for refugee or subsidiary protection (“humanitarian status”).
-Further interviews are usually only conducted if there are contradictions in the statements or if some facts need to be clarified.[17]
-Amendments in 2020 extended the opportunity to gather expert opinions, including on age, gender, medical, religious, and cultural issues as well as such specific to children.[18]
-The law also introduced instructions on COI sources and information gathering.[19]
+Further interviews are usually only conducted if there are contradictions in the statements or if some facts need to be clarified.[16]
+In 2020, amendments to the LAR extended the opportunity to gather expert opinions, including on age, gender, medical, religious, and cultural issues as well as such specific to children.[17]
+The law also introduced instructions on COI sources and information gathering.[18]

-In 2022,[20] timely invitations for personal interviews were sent in 24% of monitored procedures; in another 27%, asylum seekers signed interview invitations without being given a copy thereof; the signed invitation was attached to their personal file.
-8 of these cases concerned unaccompanied children.
-Therefore, it can be concluded that in 2022 asylum seekers did not enjoy timely notification about the personal interview’s appointments, which violation was particularly serious at SAR’s reception centre in Banya where all invitations were served at its beginning.
+In 2023,[19] timely invitations for personal interviews were sent in 37% of monitored procedures;[20] in another 15%, asylum seekers[21] signed interview invitations without being given a copy thereof; the signed invitation was attached to their personal file.
+3 of these cases concerned unaccompanied children.
+Therefore, it can be concluded that in 2023 the majority of asylum seekers did not enjoy timely notification regarding the date of their personal interview.
+This practice was particularly concerning at SAR’s reception centre in Banya, where just 2 out of 20 cases (10%) were properly notified of their invitations.

-The SAR uses the standard set of questions used during eligibility interviews and relied entirely on caseworkers’ decision if and when to ask open questions.
+The SAR uses the standard set of questions used during eligibility interviews and relied entirely on caseworkers’ decision regarding whether to ask open questions.
 However, such type of questions are rarely, if ever, asked during the interview.
-The standardized interview form is applied to all, including unaccompanied children, without any adaptation or account to children’s immaturity.
+The standardized interview form is applied to all, including unaccompanied children, without any adaptation or account to children’s level of maturity.
 This has resulted in a poor quality of examination of asylum claims; i.e. little investigation of the individuals’ statements and refugee stories.
-At the beginning of 2023, the new SAR management introduced an interview form adapted for asylum seeking children, including unaccompanied ones.[21]
+At the beginning of 2023, the new SAR management introduced an interview form adapted for asylum seeking children, including unaccompanied ones.[22]
+However, it was applied in practice only with respect to minor children, not the adolescent[23] ones whose interviews were conducted using the interviewing template for adult applicants.
+The monitoring demonstrated[24] that in the vast majority of the cases the use of interviewing template was counterproductive as case-workers not only limited the investigation of the case to the pre-set list of questions, but also did not in general provided applicants an opportunity to present their accounts freely and without interruptions.

 There are no guidelines or a code of conduct for asylum caseworkers to elaborate on the methodology for conducting interviews specifically.
-Similarly, there are currently no age or gender-sensitive mechanisms in place in relation to the conduct of interviews, except for the asylum seekers’ right to ask for an interpreter of the same gender.[22]
-In 2022,[23] considering all the cases where the case-worker and the asylum seeker were from different genders, only in 13% the asylum seeker was informed about the possibility to request that the interview be conducted by an interviewer of the same gender and only in 12% about the possibility to request an interpreter of the same gender.
+Similarly, there are currently no age or gender-sensitive mechanisms in place in relation to the conduct of interviews, except for the asylum seekers’ right to ask for an interpreter of the same gender.[25]
+In 2023,[26] considering all the cases in which the case-worker and the asylum seeker were of different gender, only in 9% the asylum seeker was informed about the possibility to request that the interview be conducted by an interviewer of the same gender and only in 20% about the possibility to request an interpreter of the same gender.

 Interpretation